-Students study a scene and an associated monologue.
+Students study a scene and an associated monologue from a script.
 They initially develop an interpretation of the prescribed scene.
 This work includes exploring theatrical possibilities and using dramaturgy across the three stages of the production process.
-Students then develop a creative and imaginative interpretation of the monologue that is embedded in the specified scene.
-To realise their interpretation, they work in production roles as an actor and director, or as a designer.
-Students' work is supported through analysis of a performance they attend, which must be selected from the VCE Theatre Studies Unit 4 Playlist.
-Students analyse acting, direction and design and the use of theatre technologies, as appropriate to the production.
-In conducting their work, students develop knowledge in and apply safe and ethical theatre practices.
+Students then develop an interpretation of the monologue that is embedded in the specified scene.
+To realise their interpretation, students work in production roles as an actor and director, or as a designer.
+Students' work for Areas of Study 1 and 2 is supported through the analysis and evaluation of a production they attend for their work in Area of Study 3.
+The production must be selected from the prescribed VCE Theatre Studies Playlist and must be different from the production they analyse in Unit 3.
+The playlist is published annually on the VCAA website.
+Students analyse and evaluate acting, direction and design in the selected production and consider the application of theatre technologies.
+In conducting their work in Areas of Study 1 and 2, students further develop their knowledge and application of inclusive and sustainable (where possible, environmentally sustainable) theatre practices.

-Area of Study 1: Researching and presenting theatre possibilities Area of Study 2: Interpreting a monologue Area of Study 3: Analysing and evaluating a performance
+- Area of Study 1: Dramaturgical research and presenting theatrical possibilities - Area of Study 2: Interpreting a monologue - Area of Study 3: Analysing and evaluating a performance